 This breathtaking beauty will leave your visitors in awe with both its lavish aesthetic qualities and its intense yet sweet fragrance.
-The Confederate Jasmine is best known for its framing abilities.
+The Confederate Jasmine vine is best known for its framing abilities.

 The jasmine plant can grow up to 10-12 feet tall or long during the growing season.
 Its flowering vines can also grow up to 4 feet in width.
 It is a vigorous grower plant that will fill any space you plant it in.
 A regular watering schedule is handy for the first year of planting to establish a strong root system.

 Shop Confederate Jasmine for sale.
 The fragrant flowers will tantalize your senses!

 - Showy Flowers